phytooracle/rgb_lid_detection/README.md

 # RGB/FLIR Lettuce Detection
 ## Purpose
 Detection of ground control point (GCP) lids in RGB imagery.
+Detection is accomplished using the **[Detecto](https://detecto.readthedocs.io/en/latest/)** Python package.
+A Faster R-CNN detection network outputs predictions, which are collected and output in a CSV file.

 ## Inputs
-Directory containing geoTIFFs.
+Single geoTIFF image or path to a directory containing multiple geoTIFF images.

 ## Outputs
 * CSV file containing the following columns: